Skip to main content

 Currywurst

-Berlin's iconic street food - grilled pork sausage sliced and smothered in curry ketchup sauce, sprinkled with curry powder.
-Served with fries or bread roll.
+Berlin's signature street food: grilled pork sausage sliced up, drenched in curried ketchup, and dusted with curry powder.
+Eat it with fries or a bread roll.

 Maultaschen